-1 Before you listen, complete the conversation using use/used to.
+1 Before you listen, complete the conversation using the correct past tenses.
 Work with a partner.

 Explain to students that they are going to listen to a conversation between two people.
-Ask them to get into pairs and explain that before they listen, they should read the conversation and try to complete each blank with use/used to.
+Ask them to get into pairs and explain that before they listen, they should read the conversation and try to complete each blank with a verb in the simple past, past continuous, present perfect simple or present perfect continuous.